88-degrees/Book-of-Changes/appendix02s1.md

 The subject of line 6 has more of the spirit of the hexagram than in most hexagrams.
 His being clothed in simple white crowns the lesson that ornament must be kept in a secondary place.

-[296:XXIII](#fr_212) A mountain,' says Yü Fan (towards the end of the Han dynasty), 'stands out high above the earth; here it appears as lying on the earth:--plainly it has been overturned.'
+<a name="fn_212"></a>[296:XXIII](#fr_212) A mountain,' says Yü Fan (towards the end of the Han dynasty), 'stands out high above the earth; here it appears as lying on the earth:--plainly it has been overturned.'
 On the p.
 297 other hand, Liû Mû (early in the Sung dynasty) says:--A mountain has the earth for its foundation.
 If the earth be thick, the mountain preserves its height.
 So it is with the sovereign and people.'
 The application might be deduced from either view.

 It is hard to tell whether 'the lowest' in paragraph 1 should be supplemented as I have done.
 If not, then the explanation is a mere truism.